slamora/brackets-wiki/Extension-package-format.md

 ## Node Modules ##

+Brackets extensions will be able to provide modules that run in a Node process.
+The exact location of these modules will depend on the answers to the open questions at the end of this section.

-Brackets extensions that use Node are expected to ship with the node_modules incorporated directly into the extension package.
+Brackets extensions will also be able to use modules downloaded via npm.
+The `node_modules` directory will be incorporated directly into the extension package.
 Including dependencies directly in a package for deployment [is considered a best practice](http://www.futurealoof.com/posts/nodemodules-in-git.html).

 Node modules (or any modules for that matter) are *not* shared between extensions.